fakeharxy/CV/README.md

 ## Achievements

 - Built the back-end to three separate internal systems, and the front-end to one.
-- Create, from scratch, many Ruby on Rails applications, both as side projects and for commercial use.
+- Created, from scratch, many Ruby on Rails applications, both as side projects and for internal company use.
 - One internal app in particular is in near constant use, by 40 employees every day.
 - Understanding and use of TDD using RSpec.
 - Comfortable in the terminal and using Vim.